Reclaiming a lost wetland

 With approximately 60 per cent of shoreline marsh habitats in the Salish Sea having been lost, opportunities to restore these ecosystems are rare and important.
 The drained marshes on the Chase Woods Nature Preserve provide an exciting opportunity for coastal wetland habitat restoration.

 Under the direction of wetland specialists Robin Annschild and Tom Biebighauser, and working with Cowichan Tribes and the Province of BC, the project broke ground on June 25, after two years of planning and development.
-The first phase focuses on re-creating the historical slow and winding path of a creek that had long ago been diverted into a deep ditch in order to drain the marshland through which it flowed.
+The first phase focuses on re-creating the historical slow and winding path of a creek that had long ago been diverted into a deep ditch, to drain the marshland through which it flowed.

 Prior to breaking ground, archaeological impact assessments were undertaken through soil test pits.
 Archaeologist Genevieve Hill and Cowichan Tribes cultural monitor Harold Joe are providing direct and ongoing oversight throughout the project.